-Star Swirl - (Typical) Detailed Design
+Star Swirl - Detailed Design

-- More Foreground must ensure the scene isn't overly bright (it too bright will burn out detail on the image) - More Balancing foreground/background light decide on, obtain and prepare the supplemental lighting (strobes, flashlight, etc.) If shooting film, bring digital camera to do/see tests. - All technical considerations decide on ISO, aperture, protection from wind, trigger device (test!), supplemental battery pack(?), etc. - During-the-shoot considerations keeping warm, protection from critters, camping equipment, chair, food, & keeping an eye on the camera, etc. - Conditions best time of year to get the shot (temperature, lighting, crowds, etc.)
+- More Foreground Must ensure the scene isn't overly bright (if too bright, will burn out the detail on the image) - More Balancing foreground/background light Decide on, obtain, and prepare supplemental lighting (strobes, flashlight, etc.) If shooting film, bring digital camera to perform tests. - All technical considerations Decide ISO, aperture, protection from wind, trigger device (test!), supplemental battery pack(?), etc. - During-the-shoot considerations Keeping warm, protection from critters, camping equipment, chair, food, & keeping an eye on the camera, etc. - Ideal conditions What is the best time of the year to get the shot (temperature, lighting, crowds, etc.)?